 Real Madrid has the honor of winning the competition the most, as they have 13 titles.
 Meanwhile, Liverpool are the reigning champions.
-Spanish sides have recorded the most victories in the competition (18), while England have the most teams that have won the Champions League (Liverpool, Manchester United, Chelsea, Aston Villa and Nottingham Forest).
+Spanish sides have recorded the most victories in the competition (18), while England has the most teams that have won the Champions League (Liverpool, Manchester United, Chelsea, Aston Villa and Nottingham Forest).

 Betting on the UEFA Champions League

 Like all of the major footballing competitions, there is more than one way to bet on the Champions League.
 There are both ante-post and individual match betting options available, with both presenting lucrative betting options for punters.